nsail-lab/MNW/README.md

 ```
 @misc{MNW2025,
-      title={MNW AI detection evaluation set},
+      title={{Introducing the MNW benchmark for AI forensics},
-      author={Thomas Roca and Marco Postiglione and Shirin Anlen and Zuzanna Wojciak and Masah Alimardani and Kevin White and Juan Lavista and V.S.
+      author={Thomas Roca and Marco Postiglione and Shirin Anlen and Zuzanna Wojciak and Masah Alimardani and Pengce Wang and Kevin White and Juan Lavista and V.S.
 Subrahmanian and Sam Gregory},
       year={2025},
       eprint={......},
       archivePrefix={arXiv},